airbytehq/embedded-sampleweb-nodejs/README.md

 # Getting Started with Airbyte Embedded

-This repo contains a sample Node.js webapp which includes the Airbyte Embedded widget that you can use to add clients.
+This repo contains a sample Node.js webapp, which includes the [Airbyte Embedded](https://airbyte.com/embedded) widget that you can use to add clients.

 ## Pre-requisites